 - Stand firm on social issues – and because you cannot please everyone, focus on values important to you and the company.

 - Create transformational change through sustainability.
 Leaders who can see the broader picture and are working to solve major environmental and social issues will help create a sustainability momentum to foster a sense of unity among employees that goes beyond traditional competition and can demonstrate the higher purpose.

 Want to learn more about how you can leverage your sustainability efforts to motivate employees and strengthen efficiency?
-Attend the Centre for Sustainability and Excellence (CSE) Sustainability (ESG) Leadership Workshop for C-Suite Executives, June 4-5, 2019, in New York.
+Attend the Centre for Sustainability and Excellence (CSE) Sustainability (ESG) Leadership Training Workshop for C-Suite Executives, in NYC on Monday September 30th – Tuesday October 1st, 2019.

 CSE specializes in global sustainability consulting, research and training.
 Clients include governments, NGOs and Fortune 500 companies.
 CSE is accredited by CMI and is a GRI organizational stakeholder.